ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 - `SUPERFAMILY <http://supfam.cs.bris.ac.uk/SUPERFAMILY/>`__
 - `TIGRFAMs <http://www.jcvi.org/cgi-bin/tigrfams/index.cgi>`__

-A number of other analyses are available in InterProScan 5.
+A number of other analyses are available in InterProScan.
 These analyses use licensed code and data provided by third parties.
-If you wish to run these analyses it will be necessary for you to obtain a licence from the vendor and configure your local InterProScan 5 installation to use these:
+If you wish to run these analyses it will be necessary for you to obtain a licence from the vendor and configure your local InterProScan installation to use these:

 - `Phobius <http://phobius.sbc.su.se/>`__ (licensed software)